Mariem-K/Mariem-K/README.md

 A web developer from France with a background in research and English literature.
 I am currently on an apprenticeship to become a designer developer.

-- 🌱 I’m currently learning PHP, Java.
+- 🌱 I’m currently learning Java, Angular, PHP.
+- 🔭 I’m currently working on an application which is designed to help dialysis patients keep track of their needs.

 <!--
 **Mariem-K/Mariem-K** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.